franzose/ClosureTable/README.md

 Your `Entity` table must include `position` column in order to be sortable.
 The name of the column is <a href="#customization">customized</a>.

-Your pages_closure schema should look like this:
+Your `pages_closure` table schema should look like this:
 <pre>
 <code>
 public function up()